MarcovdL/test-reo/README.md

 # test-repo
-do a test for R-prgramming course
+do a test for R-programming course